 Stellar is a payment system that aims to offer cheap, speedy cross-border transfers.
 It’s notable for aiming to provide a global payment solution for the ‘unbanked’.
-Continue to find out where to buy, what it is and why.
+Continue to find out where to buy XLM, what it is and why it exists.

 Where to buy Stellar Lumens

-Read on to find out more about Stellar in 2020 or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to invest in Stellar (XLM).
+Read on to find out more about Stellar in 2020 or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to buy stellar lumens (XLM).

 What is Stellar?

 Launched in 2014, Stellar is a decentralised money transfer protocol that bears a passing resemblance to Ripple (XRP).
 Such a likeness should come as no great surprise given that both cryptocurrencies were developed by Jed McCaleb.
 But, while Ripple has been building relationships in the mainstream banking sector, Stellar’s Lumen currency posits a low-cost cross-border payment solution for ordinary people.

 Stellar makes it possible to allow all the world’s financial systems work together across a single network.
 It does this by enabling you to create a digital representation of a currency (a ‘dollar token’, for instance), then set up a 1:1 relationship between that token and the regular dollar.